klust/SupercomputersForStarters/docs/C04_Storage/C04_S02_Problems.md

     load, while the use suggested here, as a temporary buffer for the duration of a job, is precisely a scenario with a high write load.

-    Replacing broken hardware is an issue, made worst because of the dense construction of a supercomputer.
+    Replacing broken hardware is an issue, made worse because of the dense construction of a supercomputer.

 One may wonder why local drives are so much more common in cloud infrastructure.
 The constraints in cloud infrastructure are different.